ppKrauss/dummy-java-spring/roo1/hello3pg.md

 ```
 project --topLevelPackage   com.testRoo1Hello2pg
 jpa setup --provider HIBERNATE --database POSTGRES --databaseName hello2db --userName postgres --password postgres
+database reverse engineer --schema public --includeTables "test1 test2"
+quit
 ```
+There are a JAVA code!
+See it at the generated folder `src/... `  or a dump [here at Wiki](https://github.com/ppKrauss/dummy-java-spring/wiki/Generated-codes-for-testRoo1Hello3pg), to compare your results.

+## WORKAROUNDS

+### After `jpa setup` some handle config

-The last command generates a warning "Please update your database details in src/main/resources/META-INF/spring/database.properties", so, let's  update: add  in another terminal (ex. with `nano`) the second block of `spring.jpa` lines:
+The `jpa setup` command generates a warning *"Please update your database details in src/main/resources/META-INF/spring/database.properties"*, so, let's  update: add  in another terminal (ex. with `nano`) the second block of `spring.jpa` lines:

 ```
 database.driverClassName=org.postgresql.Driver